 - Custom themes are not allowed.
 But you can change the colors of your site by paying $30 per year.
 That’s called CSS Upgrade.

-- Site can be deleted if any of its contents violate their terms of service.
+- The site can be deleted if any of its contents violate their terms of service.

 - Your theme might get changed if the founder doesn’t like the theme provider.